Ankit-Khule/Fun-with-Python/README.md

 ##  What is Python?
 * Python is a very general purpose programming language, which means it has wide variety of applications.
-* It can be used in web development, Making Mobile Applications, Machine Learning, Data Mining etc.
+* It can be used in web development, Mobile Applications, Machine Learning, Data Mining etc.

 ##  Why Python?
 * If you ask any person who knows python all of them will tell that its the easiest language to learn and code.